Intilery/intilery.github.io/docs/app/push.md

 Intilery will remove stale tokens that are more than 2 months old.
 You should configure your app to refresh the FCM token once every 30 - 45 days.

-When we attempt to send a push message if we get an error back from firebase indicating that the token is no longer valid the token will be removed by Intilery.
+When we attempt to send a push message, if we get an error back from firebase indicating that the token is no longer valid, the token will be removed by Intilery.

 ## Sending the FCM Token to Intilery

-When a user first installs the app and you ask them to accept push messages, send a `Register Push` event to Intilery.
-As the customer is not signed in, there will be no `userId`, so don't pass one.
+When a user first installs the app, you can ask them to accept push messages.

+If the user accepts, send a `Register Push` event to Intilery.
+As the customer is not signed in at this point, there will be no `userId`, so use the FCM generated `deviceId`.

-When a user has push enabled and have not yet signed in,  send events to Intilery using the FCM Device ID as the `userId` in subsequent events.
+Continue to use the FCM Device ID as the `userId` in subsequent events.

-When a user does not have push enabled, they are anonymous, so send events to Intilery with only a `anonymousId`.
+When a user does **not enable push**, they are anonymous, so send events to Intilery with only an `anonymousId`.
 You can use the FCM Device ID as the `anonymousId`.

-When a customer Signs In or Registers, send an `Identify` as you normally would to identify the customer, then if push is enabled send a `Register Push` with the `userId` in the event.
+When a customer Signs In or Registers, send an `Identify` as you normally would to identify the customer, then if push is enabled send a `Register Push` with the `userId` matching your unique user identifier.

 ### Register Push Event